SWivid/F5-TTS/README.md

 ```

 ## Training
 Once your datasets are prepared, you can start the training process.
-Here’s how to set it up:
 ```bash
 # setup accelerate config, e.g. use multi-gpu ddp, fp16
 # will be to: ~/.cache/huggingface/accelerate/default_config.yaml